arvados/l7g/CGF-Schema.md

   LowQualityInfo {
     Count       8byte    // Number of Low Quality records Code        8byte    // Code to future proof other low quality representations.
-                         // Currently only this representation is allowed with the folowing
+                         // Currently only this representation is allowed with the following
                          // structure.

     Stride        8byte    // e.g. 256